microQZR/VisuLiveSort/README.md

 # VisuLiveSort
 A visualization tool which aims to help the user build an intuitive understanding of common sorting algorithms.

-This application provide many interactive features so as to create a rich user experience.
+This web application provide many interactive features so as to create a rich user experience.

 __Features include__:
 * Drag and slide to change the value of individual entries from a given collection to sort.